Supporting You

 Technology for Learning Training

-We have a number of places available on our new Technology for Learning training course.
-The course provides up to 5 hours of free one-to-one training for visually impaired students who are 16+ to help them develop the skills they need for education and to prepare for the world of work.
+We have a number of places available on our Technology for Learning training programme.
+We provides up to 5 hours of free one-to-one training for visually impaired students who are 16+ to help them develop the skills they need for education and to prepare for the world of work.

 Training can cover the use of screen reading software or magnification tools with Microsoft Outlook, Word and PowerPoint, Zoom and Teams, web browsers and smart phone apps.